When Is the 72-Hour DOT Check?

 • Celebrate those who have gone above and beyond in their roles as carriers.

-• Make sure all staff is aware of the importance of following DOT regulations by providing informational sessions or seminars during that week.
+• Ensure all staff is aware of the importance of following DOT regulations by providing informational sessions or seminars during that week.

-• Encourage a culture where compliance with laws and regulations is seen as an important part of success.
+• Encourage a culture where compliance with laws and regulations is considered an essential part of success.

-• Use technology to create automated reminders about upcoming deadlines from the Department of Transportation (DOT).
+• Use technology to create automated reminders from the Department of Transportation (DOT) about upcoming deadlines.

-• Invite transportation industry representatives to speak at events during DOT Week about specific areas related to compliance.
-Tips to prepare for 2023 DOT Weekfilings in minutes.
+• Invite transportation industry representatives to speak at events during DOT Week about specific compliance-related areas.
+Tips to prepare for 2023 DOT Week filings in minutes.

 Summary: The 72-Hour Check by the DOT

-Listed below are some key points about the DOT’s 72-hour check to keep in mind.
+Listed below are some critical points about the DOT’s 72-hour check to remember.
 If you have any questions about the 72-hour check, DOT week, the DOT Blitz, or anything else, do not hesitate to contact our organization.
 Also, visit the link.

 • The exact dates for the 72-hour DOT check change every year.